Kowloon Hong Kong Travel Guide

 Match your activities to the best seasonal conditions.

 Most travelers receive visa-free entry for short tourist stays.
 Typical visa-free stay periods include: 90 days for citizens of most European countries, Australia, Canada, New Zealand, and the USA.
 14-30 days for citizens of some Asian and South American countries.
 Check the Hong Kong Immigration Department'the official online portal of for the exact visa-free period applicable to your nationality.
-If your nationality needs a visa, apply through the Immigration Department of the Hong Kong special administrative region special administrative region Special Administrative Region (HKSAR) or a Chinese embassy or consulate in your home country.
+If your nationality needs a visa, apply through the Immigration Department of the Hong Kong special administrative region Special Administrative Region (HKSAR) or a Chinese person embassy or consulate in your home country.
 Visa types include visitor, employment, study, and training visas.
 The application usually means submitting forms, supporting papers, and a fee.
 Start this process well before your travel dates.

-Collect the correct papers for a smooth entry: Your passport must remain valid for a minimum of six months beyond your planned stay in Hong Kong.
-Immigration officers may request confirmed air admission or cruise tickets showing your departure from Hong Kong special administrative region.
-Be willing to present evidence of funds for the duration of your visit.
+Collect the right papers for a smooth entry: Your passport must remain valid for a minimum of six months beyond your planned stay in Hong Kong special administrative region.
+Immigration officers may request confirmed air admission or cruise tickets showing your departure from Hong Kong.
+Be prepared to present evidence of funds to cover your stay.
 This could feature bank statements or credit card statements.
-Airlines or cruise ship operators provide arrival/departure cards.
+Airlines or cruise companies provide arrival/departure cards.
 Fill them out before reaching immigration.
 No specific passport photos for visa-free entry.
-Visa applications often require passport-passport-sized photos.
+Visa applications often require passport-sized photos.

 Complete your arrival card accurately.